FearGoidte/A-Guide-to-Modern-Cookery/README.markdown

 ## Copyright and permissions

-Excepting where otherwise indicated, all images, sounds, and words are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+Excepting where otherwise indicated, all content is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 A copy of this licence is also provided as a text file within this repository ([licence.txt](licence.txt)).